 Finally, there are couples who do get pregnant, either through IVF or even naturally.
 However, a miscarriage occurs after a time that can be days, weeks, or months.

-This is something truly hopeless and hard for future parents, because after the joy of the positive beta-hCG test confirming pregnancy, comes the sadness and desolation of abortion.
+This is something truly hopeless and hard for future parents, because after the joy of the positive beta-hCG test confirming pregnancy, comes the sadness and despair of abortion.
 Although in the majority of cases it is not possible to clarify the real cause why the pregnancy ends in a miscarriage, it is generally associated with:

 - Genetic factors in the sperm, egg, and/or embryo